making/cf-identity-token-service/README.md

 # CF Identity Token Service
 Exchange instance identity to web identity token (JWT)

+By using this service, when an app on Cloud Foundry accesses a cloud service such as AWS, it can authenticate using a JWT that identifies the app itself, without having to pass an access key/secret key.

 ## How to deploy to Cloud Foundry

 ```bash